Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :returns: Whether stopping the baker succeeded.
    :rtype: bool

-The Node
+The node
 ========

 .. function:: NodeInfo() -> NodeInfoResponse

    Get information about the running node.

-   :returns: Information about the running node
+   :returns: Information about the running node.
    :rtype: |NodeInfoResponse|_

-TODO: Add comments to protobuf file.

 .. function:: Shutdown() -> bool